the-strife-project/Strife/README.md

 In the future it probably will have its own C library, extremely simple user-space applications, and maybe even a C compiler.

+## Main points
+- Do not trust that I know what I'm doing.
+Do not copy/paste my code as most of it is improvable.
+- As of today, backwards compatibility is guaranteed not to exist.
+If at some point I want to improve a big part of the project which requires changing its interface, I won't hesitate.

 ## Compilation
 Before you can compile jotadOS, you need the following things:
 - `i686-elf-gcc`